jhcp/piStar/docs/JSON.md

 This model has one actor, named (```text```) "Developer".
 This actor has two nodes: "Process an i* model", which is a Goal; and "Use a JSON parser", which is a Task.

+This model has no orphan elements (i.e., elements outside actors or dependencies).

 This model has no dependencies.